mickaellalande/academic-kickstart/content/authors/admin/_index.md

 ---

-I am currently working on *[Modeling climate trends and variability in the Himalaya to understand cryosphere changes](https://www.theses.fr/s226411)* at the [Institute of Environmental Geosciences](http://www.ige-grenoble.fr/?lang=en) (Grenoble, France).
-My supervisors are [Martin Ménégoz](http://martinmenegoz.neowordpress.fr/) and [Gerhard Krinner](http://www.ige-grenoble.fr/-gerhard-krinner-).
-We are in close collaboration with [IPSL](https://www.ipsl.fr/) in Paris using the [LMDZ](https://lmdz.lmd.jussieu.fr/) model.
+I am currently PhD student at the [Institute of Environmental Geosciences](http://www.ige-grenoble.fr/?lang=en) (Grenoble, France), working on *[Modeling climate trends and variability in High Mountain Asia to understand cryosphere changes](project/phd/)* (supervised by Martin Ménégoz and [Gerhard Krinner](http://www.ige-grenoble.fr/-gerhard-krinner-)).
+We have a strong collaboration with the [IPSL](https://www.ipsl.fr/), using their [ORCHIDEE](https://orchidee.ipsl.fr/) and [LMDZ](https://lmdz.lmd.jussieu.fr/) models.